The Little Troll Prince: Synopsis

 Not understanding what Bu is saying, but recognizing its contradiction to the Troll Bible, the court accuses him of blasphemy.
 Irate, the king not only strips Bu of his princeship, but disowns him and leaves him to the mercy of the crowd.
 Bu escapes amid the confusion and heads down the mountain in a snow storm.
 Discovering that the former prince has escaped, Sirena fears that he will lead the humans to the Troll Kingdom and begs Ulvik to retrieve him.
 The king, however, depressed by the loss of his favorite son, assures his wife that Bu has never been a traitor and will not cause them any trouble.
 He tells Sirena to let him go as "it's all over."
 Having eavesdropped on their parents' conversation, Borch and Prag find Stav and Ribo and head out armed into the night to kill Bu.

 Lost in the wilderness, Bu laments that he has no home since he is neither a troll nor a human ("I'm So All Alone"); he finds shelter by a tree and falls asleep.
-Meanwhile, the murderous trolls are chased back up the mountain by a fox, the Troll Bridge crumbling behind them and trapping and isolated them in the Troll Kingdom forever.
+Meanwhile, the murderous trolls are chased back up the mountain by a fox, the Troll Bridge crumbling behind them and trapping and isolating them in the Troll Kingdom forever.
 As they flee, they are watched warily by a gnome named Bjørn (voiced by William Christopher) and his wife (voiced by B.J.
 Ward).
 Discovering Bu at the base of their treehouse, Bjørn ventures down to see if he is another troll, but proclaims that he must be a traveling gnome.
 As Bu protests, he catches his reflection in a slab of ice and sees that he is no longer trollish.
-Bjørn asks Bu to stay in the valley to help out the other gnomes with their work.
+Bjørn asks Bu to stay in the valley to help out the other gnomes with their work while his wife provides him with food and a new set of clothes (the outfit he was wearing in the beginning).
 After Bu learns that he is in the village where Kristi and Sonja live, Bjørn takes him to their cottage.
 Back in the present, Bu readies himself for bed.
 He explains that while his story may sound like a fairy tale, the story of Jesus is not.
 He falls asleep as the Star of Bethlehem shines outside.